Graduate Academic Policies

 Sanctioned Absences

-A student may miss a class because they are representing the College or School at a conference, an academic or athletic competition, or a co-curricular event.
+A student may miss a class because they are representing the University or School at a conference, an academic or athletic competition, or a co-curricular event.
 These valuable experiences enhance student learning and achievement.
 In such cases, Academic Affairs records the absence as “sanctioned” (denoted on the student’s attendance record with an “S”).
 The student will be permitted and encouraged to make up any missed exams or assignments.

 Absence Guidelines